Hedwig Circle Real Estate Guide

 School District Information and Private School Options

-Hedwig Village is zoned to the Spring Branch Independent School District (SBISD), a highly sought-after public school system.
-The zoned schools are Wildcat Way School (Pre-K), Memorial Drive Elementary School, Spring Branch Middle School, and Memorial High School.
-Both Memorial Drive Elementary and Memorial High are consistently awarded 'A' ratings for academic performance.
-Memorial High School, located within Hedwig Village, is known for its strong Advanced Placement (AP) program, competitive athletics, and diverse extracurricular activities.
-In addition to the excellent public schools, the area is conveniently located to many of Houston's premier private schools, including The Kinkaid School, St. John's School, The Awty International School, and Duchesne Academy of the Sacred Heart, offering residents a wide array of educational choices.
+Hedwig Village is zoned to the Spring Branch Independent School District (SBISD), a highly sought-after public school system known for academic excellence.
+The zoned schools are typically Memorial Drive Elementary School, Spring Branch Middle School, and Memorial High School.
+Both Memorial Drive Elementary and Memorial High School consistently receive top ratings for academic performance and are a significant draw for residents.
+In addition to the acclaimed public schools, the area is home to and near several prestigious private schools, offering a range of educational options.
+These include St. Cecilia Catholic School, located within the village, as well as The Kinkaid School, Second Baptist School, and others a short drive away.

 Transportation and Commuting Details